wellle/targets.vim/README.md

 ## Introduction

-**Targets.vim** is a Vim plugin that adds various text objects to give you more targets to operate on.
-It expands on the idea of simple commands like `di'` (delete inside the single quotes around the cursor) to give you more opportunities to craft powerful commands that can be repeated reliably.
+**Targets.vim** is a Vim plugin that adds various [text objects][textobjects] to give you more targets to [operate][operator] on.
+It expands on the idea of simple commands like `di'` (delete inside the single quotes around the cursor) to give you more opportunities to craft powerful commands that can be [repeated][repeat] reliably.
 One major goal is to handle all corner cases correctly.

 ## Examples